active-group/reacl-c/doc/intro.md

 This conforms to the functional programming concept of a *lens*.
 All functions like this can be used, as well as keywords and integers with the aforementioned meaning.
-Reacl-c includes a few lenses that are frequently used: `c/first-lens` on the first part of a tuple, `c/second-lens` on the second part, the identity lens `c/id-lens`, and a `c/merge-lens` that merges two associative collections into one in a certain way.
-For many more predefined lenses and lens combinators, take a look at [`active.clojure.lens`](https://github.com/active-group/active-clojure).
+Look at a large collection of useful lenses and lens combinators in [`active.clojure.lens`](https://github.com/active-group/active-clojure).

 The next thing concerning the state of items, is introducing new state